Version2beta/talks/railsgirls_change_the_world/change_the_world.md

 @version2beta
 github.com/version2beta

+Appreciation to @senvara, @onealexharms, and countless others for their insights and influence on my talk and my life.

 ]

 I want to thank you for the opportunity to be one of the first people to interview for the jobs that you're going to create.
 I understand that you might not be ready to offer me a job right away.
 Please, take the rest of the weekend to think about it.
 After that, I hope we can talk again about how to fit me into your plans for world domination.